A Rational Account of Categorization Based on Information Theory: Preliminary Tests of the Theory

 Figure~\ref{fig:medin_schaffer_exp1} and \ref{fig:medin_schaffer_exp2} show our results.
 Increasing predicted probabilities from left to right in both figures is indicative of high agreement with the human data.
-In experiment 1, our Cobweb system better matches the data better than the RMC (spearman correlation of 0.95 vs. 0.91). \citet{anderson1991human} reports that his model produces fits ``as good as those obtained by \citeauthor{medin1978context}''.
+In experiment 1, our Cobweb system better matches the data better than the RMC (spearman correlation of 0.95 vs. 0.91).\footnote{The RMC predictions look different but are ordered similarly and thus achieve a similar rank correlation.} \citet{anderson1991human} reports that his model produces fits ``as good as those obtained by \citeauthor{medin1978context}''.
 Our system also fits the experiment 2 data well, producing nearly identical predictions to the context model.
 Furthermore, it successfully predicts all of the main effects that the two experiments were designed to test (effects 1-4 for experiment 1 and that item 7 will have higher accuracy than item 4 for experiment 2).
 Our theory can account for these human categorization data as well as (or better) than the RMC, context, and cue models.